 The Nominating and Corporate Governance Committee is responsible for reviewing with the Board of Directors, on an annual basis, the appropriate characteristics, skills and experience required for the Board of Directors as a whole and its individual members.
-In evaluating the suitability of individual candidates (both new candidates and current members), the Nominating and Corporate Governance Committee, in recommending candidates for election, and the Board of Directors, in approving (and, in the case of vacancies, appointing) such candidates, take into account many factors, including the following
+In evaluating the suitability of individual candidates (both new candidates and current members), the Nominating and Corporate Governance Committee, in recommending candidates for election, and the Board of Directors in approving (and, in the case of vacancies, appointing) such candidates, take into account many factors, including the following:

-- · personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly held company; - · strong finance experience; - relevant social policy concerns; - experience relevant to our industry; - experience as a board member or executive officer of another publicly held company; - relevant academic expertise or other proficiency in an area of our operations; - diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - diversity of background and perspective, including, but not limited to, with respect to age, gender, race, place of residence and specialized experience; - · practical and mature business judgment, including, but not limited to, the ability to make independent analytical inquiries; - geographic location, in light of the fact that at least 25% of our directors must be Canadian residents; and - any other relevant qualifications, attributes or skills.
+- · personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly held company; - · strong finance experience; - relevant social policy concerns; - experience relevant to our industry; - experience as a board member or executive officer of another publicly held company; - relevant academic expertise or other proficiency in an area of our operations; - diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - · diversity of background and perspective, including, but not limited to, with respect to age, gender, race, place of residence and specialized experience;

+- practical and mature business judgment, including, but not limited to, the ability to make independent analytical inquiries; and - · any other relevant qualifications, attributes or skills.